yoonhyejin/airflow-with-bigquery-guide/docs/index.md

 # A Friendly Guide to integrate Airflow with BigQuery
-Airflow is a great tool used for scheduling and executing ETL(Extract, Transform, Load) in modern data engineering.
+Airflow is a popular tool for scheduling and executing ETL(Extract, Transform, Load) in modern data engineering.
 Also, BigQuery is one of the most frequently used data warehouses for ETL because of its flexibility and convenience.

 This guide introduces how to create a simple batch ETL pipeline by integrating Airflow with BigQuery.
-The following tutorial is appropriate for users who have a basic understanding of the ETL process, Airflow, and Bigquery.
+The following tutorial is appropriate for users who understand the ETL process, Airflow, and Bigquery.

 ## Requirements
 - [Docker Desktop](https://www.docker.com/products/docker-desktop/)